Cameroon Development Corporation

-The Cameroon Development Cooperation (CDC) is one of Cameroon's major exporters and employers.
-The company was formed in 1947, for the purpose of developing and running plantations of tropical crops in the country.
+The Cameroon Development Cooperation (CDC), formerly known as the Commonwealth Development Cooperation, is one of Cameroon's major exporters and employers.
 The CDC is an agribusiness company and its general offices are based in Bota, Limbe.
 Its principal products include rubber, oil palm, bananas, coconuts, tea, etc.

+History

+The company was formed in 1947, for the purpose of developing and running plantations of tropical crops in the country.